niclui/writing/_posts/2022-03-18-Generating-Robustness-Adapting-Question-and-Answering-systems-to-new-domains.md

 Answer: “next month”

-The model can get away with reading only a small section of the paragraph, which prevents it from fully understanding the context paragraph.
+Thus, the model can get away with reading only a small section of the paragraph, preventing it from fully understanding the context paragraph.
 If we can create new question-answer pairs that covers the _entire_ context paragraph, we will force our QA model and discriminator to learn about the structure and characteristics of the entire paragraph.
-This in turn allows it to learn domain-invariant features better. **Synthetic question generation tackles this root problem and thus performs much better than simple synonym replacement when used in training.**
+This in turn allows it to learn domain-invariant features better. **By increasing the diversity of question-answer pairs, synthetic question generation tackles this root problem and thus performs much better than simple synonym replacement during training.**

 4. Tuning discriminator architecture using Lambda annealing and Wasserstein regularization leads to a slight degradation in performance on our best model.
 We think that synthetic out-of-domain training data already sufficiently improves discriminator training by providing enough out-of-domain samples from the adversarial model to learn on. **As such, the imposition of additional constraints may be unnecessary and potentially harmful to model performance.** For instance, it is not necessary to anneal lambda from 0 if the discriminator is already able to handle difficult examples from the get-go.
 Doing so will only deprive it of valuable training time.

 Finally, we explore ensembling and ensemble together the best models for each out-of-domain dataset.
-The ensemble achieves a **dev F1 of 57.8**6, which is a** 16% improvement over the baseline.** It also achieves a **test F1 of 65.27**, which is a **10% improvement over baseline.** By averaging across models with different noise patterns, **ensembling is an effective way of boosting performance.**
+The ensemble achieves a **dev F1 of 57.86**, which is a **16% improvement over the baseline.** It also achieves a **test F1 of 65.27**, which is a **10% improvement over baseline.** By averaging across models with different noise patterns, **ensembling is an effective way of boosting performance.**

 # Conclusion
 We implemented a variety of techniques that boosted the robustness of a QA model to domain shifts, achieving a 16% improvement in dev F1 and a 10% improvement in test F1.
-Here are some questions that we want to consider exploring:
+Here are some questions that we want to continue exploring:

 -	What if we redefine domains in a more computational way (vs using a simple heuristic)?
 For instance, clustering together samples with similar word embeddings as one domain.
-This might allow us to pick up deeper domain relationships.
+This might allow us to pick up deeper and more nuanced domain relationships.

--	What if we explore different ways of augmented out-of-domain samples?
-We have tried out synonym replacement but what about other techniques such as random insertion (where words are randomly inserted into the paragraph)?
+-	What if we explore different ways of augmenting out-of-domain samples?
+We have tried out synonym replacement but what about other techniques such as random insertion (where words are randomly inserted into the paragraph) and random deletion (where words are randomly deleted from the paragarph)?

 There remains much work to be done to make our QA systems robust and accessible for all.
 Thank you for reading!

+_(Cover picture from TechRepublic)_